violeteverisland/violeteverisland/README.md

 violeteverisland/violeteverisland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-for now,im just familiar with some kind of programming skills and web service and so on,but with courage and confidence,i can gain more knowledge
+for now,im just familiar with some kind of programming skills and web service and so on,but with courage and confidence,i can gain more skills
+>so About Me:

+* 📘 Education: Graduacted from Haerbin Institute of Technology.
+* 💼 Work Experience: Main job is engineer for opc control in zhejiang,wenzhou.
+* 🎯 Interests: Full-stack, DevOps, AI,Web
+* 🏳️‍🌈 Language: Chinese (Native), English (Business)

+* Programming Languages:Very Familiar with Java.
+Know about SQL, JS, C, C++ and so on.
+* DevOps: Git
+* Others: